tzloh/md-resume/README.md

 # md-resume
-Markdown version of my resume for easy maintenance of resume
+Markdown version of my resume for easy maintenance